-For instance, you may save time and gain knowledge when outsourcing certain tasks to third party service providers but you are also paying a lot for it too.
-When you rely on Spott to help insure your online business, you not only save money but you also get your time back by working with trusted experts who help you find the best rates to ensure you are covered.
+For instance, you may save time and gain knowledge when outsourcing certain tasks to third-party service providers but you are also paying a lot for it too.
+When you rely on Spott to help insure your online business, you not only save money but also get your time back by working with trusted experts who help you find the best rates to ensure you are covered.

 Once you have someone else working on these, you’ll have time to truly focus on your core business, while saving money (yes, this is one of those cases where you will spend money to save money)!

 Table of Contents

 What is eCommerce Outsourcing?